Girls' Ultimate Movement

 Play It Forward

-Play It Forward provides financial resources for kids from underrepresented and underserved communities to learn about and play ultimate.
+Play It Forward provides financial resources for youth from underserved communities to learn about and play ultimate.

 With your help, kids of all backgrounds will have opportunities to learn the joy of ultimate and the values of Spirit of the Game in their local community.